ariga/atlas-action/README.md

   For example: `'{"var1": "value1", "var2": "value2"}'`.
 * `working-directory` - The working directory to run from.
 Defaults to project root.
 * `tx-mode` - The transaction mode for migrations.
 It can be either `file`, `all`, or `none`.
 The default is `file`.
+* `approval-policy` - Specifies the approval policy for applying migrations.
+It can be set to either `ALWAYS` or `REVIEW`.
+If set, the action will automatically create a plan if one does not exist and wait for approval.
+Note: This option is only available for Atlas Cloud users and won't available when `auto-approve`, `plan` or `dry-run` is set.
+* `wait-timeout` - Time after which no other retry attempt is made and the action exits.
+If not set, only one attempt is made.
+Used when `approval-policy` is set.
+* `wait-interval` - Time in seconds between different apply attempts, useful when waiting for plan approval, defaults to 1s.
+Used when `approval-policy` is set.

 #### Outputs